Pine Glenn Cove: Folklore

 Much folklore surrounds the camp, often citing that the retreat is haunted.
 While there is no record to support the claims, legend says nuns were sent there after becoming pregnant by monks or priests and would drown their babies in the swimming pool where you couldn't hear them cry.
 A more specific legend included a nun who drowned her baby to keep it a secret and then committed suicide.
 Children's voices and an apparition of a woman dressed in black have reportedly been observed.
 Other subjects of legend include satanic worship and hell-hounds.

 "Legend-tripping", which involves traveling to a supernatural location in order to determine whether the stories are true, has caused many young people to enter the camp at night.
 On October 10, 1997, a group of 8 teenagers illegally entered the camp and were surprised by three armed watchmen.
 The watchmen herded them into the lodge, handcuffed them, and tied their necks together with ropes.
 The teenagers were released when police arrived.
 Later that night, however, a larger group of 30 teenagers, unaware of what had happened earlier, trespassed into the camp and were greeted by the same watchmen.
 They were all forced into the empty swimming pool, had their necks bound by ropes and their hands zip tied.
 The men told them that if they moved and tightened the ropes, an explosive would trigger and they would be killed.
 Again, police came and released the teenagers.
 In both instances, the men called the sheriffs themselves.
 The police regarded the men as local heroes, which caused a large amount of backlash and initiated a debate about trespassing, the role of law enforcement, and moral values.
 Eventually, the men were charged with six counts of aggravated assault.
 The trespassing charges against the teens were dropped, because since the land was technically owned by the Forest Service, the teens were not trespassing.

 A collection of folkloric stories and first-hand accounts are available at L. Tom Perry Special Collections Library at the Harold B. Lee Library at Brigham Young University.
+Folklore accounts and materials are also available through the Fife Folklore Archives at Utah State University.